mux99/mptcp.dev/questions.md

 capabilities, whereas QUIC, built atop UDP, focuses on reducing latency and improving connection migration.
 While both propose multipath functionality, their development and standardization stages differ.

+{: .note}
+Multipath capabilities in QUIC are not yes standardised.
+Here is the [draft](https://quicwg.org/multipath/draft-ietf-quic-multipath.html)

 ## What about middleboxes?
 MPTCP's interaction with middleboxes, which may not properly handle its extensions,